- July 6, 2017

 - Description: Selectable driving modes (sport, eco, comfort, etc.) are common on modern vehicles.
 They allow a driver to temporarily choose performance over fuel economy, for example.
 But the engineers of the vehicles in this recall created a secret “testing mode” that circumvented emissions laws.

-If you were hurt in a traffic accident in Southern California involving a recalled vehicle, or if you purchased or leased a defective lemon car anywhere in the state, call Neale & Fhima at (888) 568-6983 or submit the contact form below.
+If you were hurt in a traffic accident in Southern California involving a recalled vehicle, you might need a vehicle accident lawyer to assess your case, Or if you purchased or leased a defective lemon car anywhere in the state, consult with a trusted lemon law lawyer to understand your rights, call Neale & Fhima at (888) 568-6983 or submit the contact form below.